 Create meaningful connections between organisations that serve heart patients.

-The Global Heart Hub is made up of different patient councils, e.g., Global Heart Failure Patient Council, Global Heart Valve Disease Patient Council, etc. Once you register with the Global Heart Hub, you will be invited to join our patient council(s).
+The Global Heart Hub is made up of different patient councils, e.g., Heart Failure Patient Council, Heart Valve Disease Patient Council, Cardio Diabetes Patient Council etc. Once you affiliate with the Global Heart Hub, you will be invited to join our patient council(s).

 Looking to Join a Patient Organisation?